Enflick/kbcli/docs/kbcmd/kbcmd-walkthrough.md

 # Set the api key and secret so future calls will use this.
 # These exports ensure kbcmd uses them for future calls.
 # Note: You can also pass these in explicitly to each command through flags.

+# You can also pass these as parameters on each command.
+This may be useful if using a script to bootstrap an instance of KB
 export KB_API_KEY=tenant1key
 export KB_API_SECRET=tenant1secret